 Andrey Platonov has been called the greatest Russian prose stylist of the twentieth century (see here).
 I had never read anything by him, though I’ve looked longingly at the NYRB Classics editions of Soul, a collection of various works (one of which Penelope Fitzgerald called one of the “three great works of Russian literature of the millennium”) and The Foundation Pit, a novel often considered to be his masterpiece.
 I have been so enamored with Sigizmund Krzhizhanovsky, another Soviet writer who suffered from censorship during his life (both died in relative obscurity, in 1950 and 1951), that I am thrilled to get to know another contender for the crown.
-My first foray into Platonov is Happy Moscow (written between 1933 and 1936, published posthumously in 1991; tr. from the Russian by Robert and Elizabeth Chandler, 2012).
+My first foray into Platonov is Happy Moscow.

 Evidently, Happy Moscow is unfinished, though it didn’t feel that way to me.
 This short novel (117 pages in this edition) is a remarkable allegory of Moscow during the early years of the Soviet Union, when idealism was still clinging on.
 Platonov, though supportive of Communism, was not supportive of Stalin.
 This book takes us slowly through the transition from idealism to a stark image of the crippled city — which is why the book remained unpublished until 1991.

 Because this is an allegory and political, I was a bit wary.
 I hoped such features wouldn’t stamp the life out of the characters and that the emotions would stay true.
 After the first paragraph, I knew I was in good hands: